 CASE STUDIES & GLOBAL PRACTICES

-Renewable-powered hydroponics has been applied to the models of vertical farming and urban agriculture in the USA, companies such as AeroFarms and Plenty giving their LED-light-based models and solar-powered systems to grow high-value crops throughout the year (Zhang, H., et al., 2024) (Kim et al., 2024).
-As emphasized in these projects, innovation and investment can help develop scalable energy efficient solutions that will lessen the dependence of imported produce (Bhardwaj et al., 2025).
-A key example of green hydroponics that has become global leaders in sustainable hydroponics in the Netherlands is the use of solar and geothermal systems to drive large-scale greenhouse operations (Yücenur et al., 2024).
-High yields with low resources are made possible by Dutch farmers on large, highly developed climate management, monitoring systems based on AI and renewable powered water circulation systems (Nejatian et al., 2024) (Impallomeni et al., 2025).
+Renewable-powered hydroponics has been applied to the models of vertical farming and urban agriculture in the USA, companies such as Aero Farms and Plenty giving their LED-light-based models and solar-powered systems to grow high-value crops throughout the year (Zhang, H., et al., 2024) (Kim et al., 2024).
+As emphasized in these projects, innovation and investment can help develop scalable energy efficient solutions that will lessen the dependence on imported produce (Bhardwaj et al., 2025).
+A key example of green hydroponics that has become a global leader in sustainable hydroponics in the Netherlands is the use of solar and geothermal systems to drive large-scale greenhouse operations (Yücenur et al., 2024).
+High yields with low resources are made possible by Dutch farmers on large, highly developed climate management, monitoring systems based on AI and renewable-powered water circulation systems (Nejatian et al., 2024) (Impallomeni et al., 2025).
 This has seen the Netherlands emerge as one of the biggest agricultural exporters in the world even with its small land mass (Channa et al., 2025).
-As a solution to the problem of food security after natural disasters, and the shrinking agricultural lands, Japan has incorporated the renewable-based hydroponics in its strategy to ensure the nation is not left without food (Modina et al., 2025).
+As a solution to the problem of food security after natural disasters and the shrinking agricultural lands, Japan has incorporated the renewable-based hydroponics in its strategy to ensure the nation is not left without food (Modina et al., 2025).
 Solar-powered plant factories and controlled-environment hydroponic systems have gained popularity, and they are focused on the production of leafy greens and rice seedlings (Dewi et al., 2025).
-The systems minimize reliance on imports and deliver fresh produce in the disaster-prone regions or cities (Vinci et al., 2025).
+The systems minimise reliance on imports and deliver fresh produce in the disaster-prone regions or cities (Vinci et al., 2025).

-All over the world, the examples of successful models showing the integration of hydroponics and renewable energy are multiple.
-In Shanghai city, China, the Sunqiao Urban Agricultural District is a solution based on vertical farming and solar-powered hydroponics delivering millions of food to the cities and minimizing the carbon footprint of the city (Zhang, Y., et al., 2025).
-This model illustrates an agricultural development that is sustainable as one of the urban planning (Zhang, H., et al., 2024).
+All over the world, the examples of successful models showing the integration of hydroponics and renewable energy are numerous.
+In Shanghai city, China, the Sunqiao Urban Agricultural District is a solution based on vertical farming and solar-powered hydroponics delivering millions of foods to the cities and minimising the carbon footprint of the city (Zhang, Y., et al., 2025).
+This model illustrates an agricultural development that is sustainable as one of urban planning (Zhang, H., et al., 2024).
 Also, Iceland has hydroponic greenhouses powered by geothermal energy, which is a very appealing environment, although the weather is harsh, and leads to very productive year-long production of vegetables (Yucenur et al., 2024).
 Iceland is sustainably oriented and promotes food self-sufficiency and minimizes dependence on imported food through the utilization of an enormous source of geothermal energy (Modina et al., 2025).
 This model demonstrates that it is possible to use local renewable energy sources in a variety of harsh environments with the help of hydroponics (Ahmed et al., 2024).
-Agrivoltaics and hydroponics are also another brilliant solution, as crops will be cultivated under the sun because they are placed beneath the panels (Impallomeni et al., 2025).
-Such dual-use model is an indication of a system capable of generating clean energy and saving water plus achieving higher yields of crops due to shading and less evapo-transpiration (Mairapetyan et al., 2024).
-Agrivoltaics or hydroponics systems giving the model of resource efficiency in food production and energy and food security have been modified in certain areas of Europe and Asia (Lobo Paes et al., 2025)(Channa et al., 2025).
+Agrivoltaics and hydroponics are also brilliant solutions, as crops will be cultivated under the sun because they are placed beneath the panels (Impallomeni et al., 2025).
+Such a dual-use model is an indication of a system capable of generating clean energy and saving water, plus achieving higher yields of crops due to shading and less evapotranspiration (Mairapetyan et al., 2024).
+Agrivoltaics or hydroponics systems giving the model of resource efficiency in food production and energy and food security, have been modified in certain areas of Europe and Asia (Lobo Paes et al., 2025) (Channa et al., 2025).

 ARCHITECTURE FOR THE RESEARCH MODEL